-Before you even type away on the word processor, it is essential to do some digging first to find out a couple of things, such as the guest blogger’s preferred topic, the tone of the content, length, format among many other things.
-If you don’t, you’d be wasting hours coming up with a content that could get rejected in the end.
+Before you even type away on the word processor, it is essential to do some digging first to find out a couple of things, such as the guest blogger’s preferred topic, the tone of the content, length, and format among many other things.
+If you don’t, you’d be wasting hours coming up with content that could get rejected in the end.

 Rejection is equivalent to zero additional traffic.
-So, the first thing that you should do is to make sure that you’ll write a content that the guest blogger would accept and consider.
+So, the first thing that you should do is to make sure that you’ll write content that the guest blogger would accept and consider.
 And remember, every guest blogger has his or her preferences, so craft your content to meet them accordingly.

 Keep SEO in Mind

-Since you are writing a guest post geared to increase traffic, then you cannot separate SEO from your overall strategy.
-It is wise if you also did some research on the best keywords or phrases that you could use for your content that will boost web traffic.
+Since you are writing a guest post geared to increase traffic, you cannot separate SEO from your overall strategy.
+It is wise if you also do some research on the best keywords or phrases that you could use for your content that will boost web traffic.
 Without the right keywords on your content, you’re missing out big on organic traffic.

 Make Your Headline and Introduction Count

 People nowadays have a very short attention span.
 If you can’t hook them with the very first few sentences of your guest post, you’re likely to have lost the readers.
 So, make your introduction count starting from the headlines.
-Use headlines that have an emotional impact on them, all the while making sure that they are short, concise and direct to the point.
+Use headlines that have an emotional impact on them, all the while making sure that they are short, concise, and direct to the point.

 Get Inspired and Pick a Topic the Audience Will Love

-You want content that drives traffic, which means you should do away from dull, boring and uninteresting topics.
+You want content that drives traffic, which means you should do away from dull, boring, and uninteresting topics.
 Don’t write on a topic that’s been shared and rehashed too many times.
 Instead, pick one that’s relatable, relevant, interesting, and of course, well within the blog owner’s niche or industry.